hbl917070/Tiefsee4/Building.md

 ## Tiefsee
 - The main project, which uses WinForm to host WebView2
-- Project type: .NET Framework 7
+- Project type: .NET 7

 <br>